Martha-Irhirhi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7-file is a file that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.

 14-findthatword displays  lines containing the pattern “root” from the file /etc/passwd

+15-countthatword displays the number of lines that contain the pattern “bin” in the file /etc/passwd